Doctoral Student in English L&L/HZWP MFA Alumni

 About

-Kabelo Sandile Motsoeneng graduated with an M.F.A. in Fiction/Creative Writing from the Helen Zell Writers' Program at the University of Michigan, where he's currently a PhD student in the Department of English Language & Literature.
+Kabelo Sandile Motsoeneng is a doctoral student in English Language and Literature at the University of Michigan, where also graduated with an MFA in Creative Writing (Prose).
 He obtained a B.A. in English and Human Rights Studies from Trinity College-Connecticut.
 A fiction writer, Motsoeneng has received the Geoffrey Gosling Prize, the Avery Hopwood Prize, and the Frederick Busch Award, all for the novel.
-Motsoeneng's stories and literary journalism appear in such publications as Joyland Magazine, Prairie Schooner, and Kinfolk (Denmark).
+Motsoeneng's stories and literary journalism appear in such publications as Joyland Magazine, Prairie Schooner, and Kinfolk.

-He reads 20c.
-South African history and literature, memory studies and material cultures, and the pastoral novel.
+He doctoral research focuses on c.20th South African and African American literature, along with memory studies in the Global South.
 Motsoeneng is writing a novel about madness and precarity set in Johannesburg, South Africa, where he was born and raised.